rizqyhbb/quran-client/README.md

 ## About This Project

 This project is my first trial on `Next.js` and `Tailwind.css`.
-This is quite fast to create and deploy on `Vercel`
+This is quite fast to create and deploy on `Vercel` but this is still in mobile size.
+Next time I'll be back here and do some improvement

 ### Deployed App
 ```